wp-plugins/wp-dropstream/readme.txt

 4. Tracking numbers are automatically sent back to your shopping cart

 == Changelog ==

+= 0.6.0
+* Added additional order search filter for WooCommerce.
+NOTE: Only available on WP 3.7 or higher
+* Fix for WooCommerce order search only returning top 10 orders

 = 0.5.5 =
 * Added support for WooCommerce Variable product types